The Evolution Of Barbell Bar Manufacturing From Traditional To Modern Techniques

 Mechanization Revolutionizes Manufacturing

-With rising popularity of weight lifting in the 1950s and 60s, demand increased for higher quality, commercial grade barbells.
+With the rising popularity of weight lifting in the 1950s and 60s, demand increased for higher quality, commercial-grade barbells.
 Manufacturing processes became somewhat automated using lathes for smoothing and machining, drill presses to create hand grip cavities, and more advanced mechanical polishing equipment.
 However, human finishing work remained extensive.

 This period saw the introduction of techniques still used today, including cold drawing to enhance structural strength by aligning the grain, seamless pipe construction for rounded barbell ends, and chrome plating finishes for durability and corrosion resistance.
 Standardized sizing and new bar types like Olympic also emerged to meet growing sport demand.